IncentroNext/lee-key-services/README.md

 2. `make init-project PROJECT=<project id>` (lists links of Google APIs to activate)
 3. `make project-setup PROJECT=<project id>` (deploys services, sets up data)

-## Rules

-* Each service has its own service account, these have been already created.
-* You may (or need) not create (or reassign) service accounts.
-* The service accounts already have (poorly selected) permissions.
-* All normal process flows should remain functional:
-    * creating new orders
-    * creating payments for orders
-* You can only work by adding and removing permissions, by any means: the web console, command line (gcloud) or (REST) APIs.
-* You may (or need) not redeploy services.
-* You should not inspect the code - this decreases learning potential.
-* You may not alter code.

 ## Interesting Related Reads